redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 az role assignment create --assignee $aroSPObjId --role Contributor --scope $buildRGResourceId -o jsonc
 ```

-## Create the k8s Storage Class to be used for encrypted Premium & Standard disks
+## Create the k8s Storage Class to be used for encrypted Premium & Ultra disks
-Generate a storage class to be used for Premium_LRS and Ultra_LRS disks which will also utilize the Azure Disk Encryption Set.
+Generate a storage class to be used for Premium_LRS and Ultra_LRS disks which will also utilize the Azure Disk Encryption Set:
 ```
 # Premium Disks
 cat > managed-premium-encrypted-byok.yaml<< EOF